List of UK top-ten singles in 2012: Multiple entries

 One-hundred and forty-four singles charted in the top 10 in 2012, with one-hundred and thirty-three singles reaching their peak this year.

 Forty-six artists scored multiple entries in the top 10 in 2012.
 American rapper Flo Rida and Barbadian singer Rihanna shared the highest number of top ten singles in 2012 with five.
 Flo Rida recorded one solo single which reached the top spot – "Good Feeling" - and also featured on Olly Murs number-one single "Troublemaker".
 His other top ten entries were "Wild Ones" featuring Sia (number 4), "Whistle" (2) and "I Cry" (3).
 Rihanna had number-ones with "We Found Love" featuring Calvin Harris (released in 2011) and "Diamonds", and also charted in 2012 with "Where Have You Been" (6), "Stay" featuring Mikky Ekko (4) and a guest appearance on Coldplay's "Princess of China", which reached number four.
 Scottish DJ Calvin Harris, singers Emeli Sande and Rita Ora, will.i.am from the Black Eyed Peas and French DJ David Guetta all had four top ten singles in 2012.

 Chart debuts

 Thirty-nine artists achieved their first top 10 single in 2012, either as a lead or featured artist.
 Of these, four went on to record another hit single that year: Carly Rae Jepsen, Fun, Paloma Faith and Stooshe.
 Two artists scored two more top 10 singles: Conor Maynard and Lawson.
 Rita Ora had three other entries in her breakthrough year.

 The following table (collapsed) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
-These included "Ill Manors" (from Ill Manors) and "Wide Awake" (Katy Perry: Part of Me).
+These included "Skyfall" (from Skyfall), "Ill Manors" (from Ill Manors) and "Wide Awake" (Katy Perry: Part of Me).